christopherabey/PearBox/README.md

 # PearBox

 Description:
 (Our idea is to make a toolbox that has various devices to aid people that are visually or audibly impaired.
 Our first device is a camera that recognizes text and says it aloud.
-We plan to house a Raspberry Pi Camera Module in a wooden pen-shaped tube.
+We plan to house a Raspberry Pi Camera Module on a wooden stick tube.
 It’ll be connected to the box.
 The second device would be a microphone that converts sound into text on a document.
 It would be housed in a similar way to the camera.
 Some additional features would be an internet-connected language converter, sending converted text to a document to be accessed later, and scanning only specific words. )

 SE101 final project.
 Inspiration: